matheusheck/multiplayer_game/README.md

 It is a repository started to think of separations of concerns in modern functional programming.
 It was also a Hook investigation.
 This version got rid of `<canvas>` tag to use modern Liveview.
+This is a study repo and long term wip!

 ## How to play